 The mystical Parashar lake is beautifully located at a distance of 70 Km from the Tirthan valley and can be easily accessed through Mandi town.
 This lake has religious as well as historical importance for the people around it.
 As per mythology, this lake was created by Pandavas post-Mahabharat war, and Bheem pushed the peak and denting the oval shape lake.
 This lake has a beautiful location with 80% water and 20% land component like a floating island in the water.
 Lake also has a 13th-century old temple in the honor of Rishi Prashar which has pagoda-style architecture.
 This temple was made by King Bhansen who was ruling the Mandi kingdom at that time in devotion to Rishi Parashar who was believed to meditated here.
 You can go camping and trekking like adventure activity around this iconic lake and explore the beauty further.
 You can visit this lake anytime in the year, but travelling in the winter season is difficult because of snow-covered mountains.
 It will take 4 to 5 hours of Trekking to reach this lake from Mandi, but you must adhere to important trekking tips and consult local experts before starting.

-Hampta pass is another beautiful location if you are a trekking and adventure sports lover.
+Hampta pass is a beautiful location if you are a trekking and adventure sports lover.
 This pass offers you the mesmerizing scenic beauty of mountains, lakes, and valleys to spend a beautiful time here.
-This place is like not to avoid the place for photographers having a wide range of frames for them to capture and memorize.
-This trek usually lasts for four to five days and starts from Manali with a one-hour ride to a village.
-From there, this trek runs along the river Hampta for some time followed by beautiful meadows and a valley en route.
+This place is must visit place for the photographers having a wide range of frames for them to capture and memorize.
+This trek usually lasts for four to five days and it starts from a village which is at a distance of one hour drive from Manali.
+From there, this trek runs along the river Hampta for some time followed by beautiful meadows and a valley.
 The Hampta Pass trek is moderate as per the difficulty level of trekking and can be accomplished by a beginner with a little bit of training.